GabrieleGiuseppini/Floating-Sandbox/BUILD-Ubuntu.md

 -rw-r--r--  1 gg gg     12903 mei 23 14:43 README.md
 drwxr-xr-x  2 gg gg     57344 mei 23 15:57 Ships/
 ```
 To start the game, go into that directory and launch `FloatingSandbox`.
-TODO - after verifying it all works:
-* Commit and push this .md
-* Link to this from main Readme
-* Update Readme for "I'm building on Ubuntu" and OSes
+Enjoy!